thoughtbot/bourbon/README.md

   @import "bourbon/bourbon";
   ```

-  It’s not recommended to add or modify the Bourbon files so that you can update Bourbon easily.
+  It’s not recommended to add or modify the Bourbon files so that you can update them easily.

-## Installation for Rails 3.1+
+## Installation for Ruby on Rails 3.1+

 1. Add Bourbon to your Gemfile: